-Compensation is a key factor in recruitment and retention of skilled Direct Support Professionals.
+Compensation is a key factor in recruitment and retention

 Approximately one-half of all DSPs nationwide are paid wages that qualify for means-tested benefits such as food stamps and other public programs.
 Many DSPs are working two to three jobs to support themselves and their families.